nasa/HyperCP/README.md

 - HSLZZZA.cal > Lt (Frame Type: Light)

-where UUUU, VVV, WWW, XXX, YYY, and ZZZ are the serial numbers of the individual instruments, which are followed where appropriate by factory calibration codes (A, B, C, D, E, ...).
-Be sure to choose the factory calibration files appropriate to the date of data collection.
+where UUUU, VVV, WWW, XXX, YYY, and ZZZ are the serial numbers of the individual instruments, which are followed where appropriate by factory calibration codes (usually A, B, C, etc. associated with the date of calibration) ***Be sure to choose the factory calibration files appropriate to the date of data collection.***

 Selections:
 -Add Calibration Files - Allows loading calibration/instrument files (.cal/.tdf) into HyperInSPACE.
 Once loaded the drop-down box can be used to select the file to enable the instrument and set the frame type.